 My work explores the creative play of tension between representation and abstraction.
 Most of my work layers a realistic subject with a break in how it is shown: colour, line, shape, and text interrupt, obscure, and alter the form.
-These interruptions ultimately enhance our experience of knowing the subject in a way that representation alone does not.
+These interruptions ultimately enhance our experience of understanding the subject in a way that representation alone does not.

 For me, the work plays with ideas, memory, and ways of knowing.
 For instance, there may be a subject that one knows intimately, but it is always changing and evolving.
 One’s understanding of this subject is forever shifting as well.
 If we remember a memory again and again, the memory becomes the thing, rather than the thing itself.
 A memory can eventually have holes or gaps worn into it; we “fix” these with story-telling or imagination.